Carsharing in Berlin

 It can be difficult to find the best car sharing company for your needs, so let’s compare them and see which one suits you best.

-We only took Car2go and DriveNow into consideration as they offer the most cars around Berlin.
+We only took ShareNow (which is a merger of DriveNow and Car2go) SIXT Share and Miles into consideration as they offer the most cars around Berlin and they are so-calles free flow offers.

 E.g. Deutsche Bahn offers carsharing as well, but you have to pick up and park the cars in designated parking spots, which makes their offer not flexible enough to be considered here.

-There are 2 ways to book a car: either with the DriveNow App, or by walking past a car and opening the door with a chip that is attached to your driving licence.
+There are 2 ways to book a car: Either with the ShareNow App up to 15min in advance or by walking past a car and opening the door with your app.

-The DriveNow App is available for IOS as well as Android, and lets you see all available DriveNow cars around your area on a map.
+The ShareNow App is available for IOS as well as Android, and lets you see all available DriveNow and Car2Go cars around your area on a map.

 Just choose the one closest to you and make a reservation, which is valid for 15 mins before someone else can book that car again.